Skip to content

 Mateu’s API is not limited to web browsers.
 Because the renderer is decoupled from the backend, any client that speaks HTTP and understands the Mateu component tree can render a Mateu application natively.

-Two native renderers are available out of the box:
+Three native renderers are available out of the box:

 The JavaFX renderer runs your Mateu backend as a native desktop application on Windows, macOS, and Linux.
 No browser is required.
 The UI is rendered using JavaFX controls and layouts, giving you a native look and feel on each operating system.